future-wd/video-hugo-bootstrap-breadcrumbs/readme.md

 # Tutorial - Bootstrap breadcrumbs for Hugo

+How to implement Bootstrap 5 breadcrumbs with Hugo

-Watch the video at <https://youtu.be/fx4sXbRlpBo>
+Watch the video at <https://youtu.be/70rb6nE0SPI>

 [Watch my full length skillshare courses here](https://skl.sh/3rsfq4y).
 You get 1 month free, to watch my courses using my referral link.